 HMRC will be in receipt of increasing amounts of information from many countries as a result of international cooperation and transparency.
 Whilst there are an increasing number of people prosecuted for tax evasion the vast majority of cases continue to be concluded by HMRC for a civil financial settlement.
 This is expected to continue for those who are coming forward to put matters straight.

-The chancellor said the Revenue would consult on strengthening the penalties for offshore tax evasion and seek to improve incentives for whistleblowers “it is totally unacceptable for people not to pay the tax that is due and the message will be clear now with this new criminal offence that if you’re evading tax offshore, there is no safe haven and we will find you,” Mr Osborne said.
+The chancellor said HMRC would consult on strengthening the penalties for offshore tax evasion and seek to improve incentives for whistleblowers “it is totally unacceptable for people not to pay the tax that is due and the message will be clear now with this new criminal offence that if you’re evading tax offshore, there is no safe haven and we will find you,” Mr Osborne said.

-November 2013 - The UK signs automatic tax information sharing agreements with the Cayman Islands, Bermuda, Montserrat, Turks & Caicos, the British Virgin Islands and Gibraltar. .
+January 2014 – The UK completes the final automatic tax information sharing agreement such that all British Overseas Territories have now signed IGAs with the UK.
+The British Overseas Territories are Anguilla, Cayman Islands, Bermuda, Montserrat, Turks & Caicos, the British Virgin Islands and Gibraltar.

 October 2013 - The UK signs automatic tax information sharing agreements with Jersey, Guernsey and the Isle of Man.
 The first information to be exchanged (between Jersey, Guernsey and the Isle of Man with the UK) will be on 30 September 2016.
 This will be in relation to account details for calendar years 2014 and 2015.